 Could thinking be over-rated?

 We have been taught that thinking is normal, but it takes a substantial amount of energy to think.
-We have been led to believe that to be great, or successful, we have to think or over think things.
-However, even Einstein knew that his greatest discoveries came not from his thinking mind but from an inner ‘prompt’.
+We have been led to believe that to be great, or successful, we have to think, or over think, things.
+However even Einstein knew that his greatest discoveries came not from his thinking mind but from his own inner ‘prompt’.

 In today’s driven society, and with the internet providing a continual stream of information, the mind is typically ‘overloaded’.
-The Mayans talked about man’s heavy reliance on the thinking mind to solve problems and pointed out the alternative and the necessity of returning to our intuitive abilities as a means of guidance.
+The Mayans talked about man’s heavy reliance on the thinking mind to solve problems and pointed out the alternative, if not the necessity, of returning to our intuitive abilities as a primary means of guidance.

 What stands in the way of clear intuitive guidance?

 Generally speaking, the mind controls the majority of our decision making through a series of thought processes.
-These thought processes include judgement, comparisons and ideas, all of which (usually) lead to a decision.
+These thought processes include judgement, comparisons and ideas, all of which (eventually) lead to a decision.
 The average adult today thinks an enormous 90,000 – 120,000 thoughts a day.
-That’s a lot of energy consumption and stress on the nervous system.
+That’s a lot of energy consumption not to mention stress on the nervous system.

 Surprisingly, even amid so many thoughts, our intuition can still reveal itself, sometimes just enough to be ‘heard’.
 Have you ever been in a situation where an accident nearly happened but you had an impulse to ‘move’?
 That was your intuition.
 The thinking mind had no idea of the imminent disaster, because it was too busy thinking!